microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/HOL step-by step - Real-time data with Azure Database for PostgreSQL Hyperscale.md

     ![The visualization is displayed.](media/pbi-ribbon.png 'Ribbon chart')

 13. When you are done, the report should look like the following.
-You can click on any item to filter all visualizations.
+You can choose any item to filter all visualizations.
 For instance, we selected **download** on the **Treemap** visualization to apply the filter to display only download activities on each chart.

     ![A filtered view of the finished report is displayed.](media/pbi-filtered-report.png 'Power BI filtered report')